 Some people swear by New York and others swear at New York.
 Love it or hate it, this pulsating city that never sleeps consumes you with passion.
 Every time I visit, I fall a little more in love with this city.
 There’s no one way to describe New York City, it sort of lends itself differently to every person, every visit.
 Every neighborhood, every borough, every island is a different realm in its own right.
 I don’t believe anyone can do justice with a comprehensive guide so to speak, so this is just my list of favorite things to do in this city.
-Pick an area on the map, don’t cram your day, pick a few places and wander aimlessly with no abandon, at your own pace.
+Pick an area on the map, don’t cram your day, pick a few places, and wander aimlessly with no abandon, at your own pace.
 It’s the best way to soak in the city.
 You never know, one visit may just encourage you to make the move to the Big Apple, especially as there has been an increase in apartments for sale lately… it’s just too easy!

 Manhattan things to see